kenzheng99/kenzheng99.github.io/_projects/music_synthesia.md

 year: 2017
 date: 2017-05-01
 portfolio: true
-tags: Music Production, Logic Pro X
+tags: ['Music Production', 'Logic Pro X']
 ---

 Synthesia is a 5-track synthpop EP that I produced and released back in high school, but I'm still very proud of it!